 Why business modelling makes business sense

-Home > Unspun > unspun 28 > Why business modelling makes business sense
+Home > unspun > unspun 28 - It's all in the detail > Why business modelling makes business sense

 Responding to major challenges within the health industry, East Sussex Healthcare Trust (ESHT) set out a new five year strategy to become clinically, operationally and financially sustainable, and they asked us to help.
 This is how we used business modelling to enable East Sussex Healthcare Trust to develop a stretching yet realistic strategy for an uncertain future.